qkloun/qkloun/README.md

 # Hi there!👋 I'm Yunus Karatas
-> CS student building AI solutions | Seeking Summer 2026 Data Science Internships
+> CS student building AI solutions | Seeking Summer 2026 Data Science and SWE Internships
 ## 🎓 About Me

 I'm a Computer Science student at **Florida Atlantic University**, passionate about the intersection of technology and artificial intelligence.
 Currently pursuing: